-Hong Kong's airport reopens after protests but more than 200 flights cancelled
+Hong Kong leader urges calm as protest tensions rise; airport reopens

 “It is possible that the airport authority will cancel more flights as they need to control the air traffic movements at the Hong Kong International Airport,” he said.

-Reporting by Brenda Goh and Felix Tam; Editing by Michael Perry and Paul Tait
+Reporting by Brenda Goh, Felix Tam, Noah Sin, Donny Kwok and James Pomfret; Additional reporting by Jamie Freed in SINGAPORE; Editing by Michael Perry and Paul Tait